How to apply for and get a business credit card

 It can be tough to open a business credit card with a poor or limited history, so you’ll need to determine which cards you have a realistic chance of qualifying for.
 You might consider building credit on a personal credit card or a secured business credit card before applying for the card you really want.

-There are plenty of different types of business credit cards on the market, so try to find the best card for your business.
+Different types of business credit cards suit different needs on the market, so try to find the best card for your business.
 Here’s what you should pay attention to as you compare:

 - Fees: Consider annual fees and interest rate (APR) fees.
 If business travel is the norm for you, look for a card that doesn’t charge foreign transaction fees.